Our Remote Curriculum

 Through work submitted and conversations with pupils on a small group or 1:1 basis pupils' progress will be formatively assessed.
 Further teaching and learning will address any misconceptions and gaps in knowledge.

 How will you work with me to help my child who needs additional support from adults at home to access remote education?

 We recognise that some pupils, for example some pupils with special educational needs and disabilities (SEND), may not be able to access remote education without support from adults at home.
-We acknowledge the difficulties this may place on families and will with parents and carers to support those pupils in a personalised way with daily contact from a named member of staff.
+We acknowledge the difficulties this may place on families and will with parents and carers to support those pupils in a personalised way with regular contact from a named member of staff.